Modern Bioelectricity and Ancient Energy Systems: Connected by Tea

 - Ayurveda describes Prana moving through nadis, subtle pathways that influence the mind, body, and spirit.

-Although the language differs, both systems emphasise the importance of flow, balance, and conductivity—concepts now echoed in modern bioelectrical research.
-Disruptions in this flow, whether energetic or electrical, are linked to fatigue, disease, and emotional imbalance.
+Although the language differs, both systems emphasise the importance of flow, balance, and conductivity — concepts now echoed in modern bioelectrical research.
+Disruptions in this flow, whether energetic or electrical, are linked to fatigue and imbalance.

 Bridging Both Worlds with Herbal Tea